 Overview

-These learning communities are called streams and each will focus on a broad research topic that the courses are centred around.
-Students will learn critical thinking and foundational skills within a group of enthusiastic students and approachable instructors who inspire success in a supportive yet intellectually challenging environment.
+These learning communities are called streams and each focuses on a broad theme that the courses are centred around.
+Students will learn critical thinking and foundational skills within a familiar group of students and instructors who inspire success in a supportive yet intellectually challenging environment.

 Why choose CAP?